You’ve worked hard to build up your pension pot. So you’ll probably want to know what will happen to it when you die.

 There are 2 common types of private pension and they behave in different ways if you die before you start taking payments from them.

-- A defined contribution pension — a pension that’s based on how much has been paid into it — will normally pay the value of your pension pot in a lump sum to your dependants.
+- A defined contribution pension – a pension that’s based on how much has been paid into it – will normally make the value of your pension pot available to your dependants or other beneficiaries.
+This could be as a lump sum or a kind of pension, depending on what your pension provides.
 If you die before age 75, benefits under money purchase schemes can usually be passed on to your beneficiaries free of tax.

 If you're already being paid from an annuity